Canon Information Policy

 Players may be asked to adjust their information to match existing canon at any time.

 While we try our hardest to avoid disrupting existing plots, gameplay, and character backstories, we may occasionally need to ask players to adjust their existing character information to more accurately match what we know to be true from the Harry Potter universe.
-This may be especially true of canon characters, but occasionally we may need to alter details regarding original characters of well.
+This may be especially true of canon characters, but occasionally we may need to alter details regarding original characters as well.

 If we need to request that any changes be made to any character, we will give the player(s) in question an ample amount of time to do so and make our best effort to accommodate their needs.
 It is our desire that no player should have to encounter an interruption to their regular roleplaying.